-Watch UK-based rheumatology and dermatology experts Professor Miriam Wittmann and Dr Helena Marzo-Ortega discuss the importance of joint plaque psoriasis (PsO) and psoriatic arthritis (PsA) clinics and offer perspectives on how joint dermatology–rheumatology clinics can be established within a Trust, and what benefits they can offer.
+Watch UK-based experts dermatologist Professor Miriam Wittmann and rheumatologist Dr Helena Marzo discuss the importance of joint plaque psoriasis (PsO) and psoriatic arthritis (PsA) clinics and offer perspectives on how joint dermatology-rheumatology clinics can be established within a Trust, and what advantages in managing patients they can offer.
 They then further discuss their experiences when setting up a joint clinic.

 Treating plaque psoriasis (PsO) and psoriatic arthritis (PsA) patients with multiple manifestations

-Watch Dr Christos Kasparis and Professor Laura Coates discuss the management of PsO and PsA patients with multiple manifestations and offer perspectives on the importance of timely screening and treating appropriate patients early with the correct biologic.
-The opinion leaders also describe the complete Cosentyx (secukinumab) approach, discussing clinical trial evidence from MAXIMISE for PsA, and nail and scalp data.
+Watch consultant dermatologist Dr Christos Kasparis as well as NIHR Clinician Scientist Professor Laura Coates discuss the management of PsO and PsA patients with multiple manifestations and offer perspectives on the importance of timely screening and treating patients early with the correct biologic.
+The experts also describe the Complete Cosentyx (secukinumab) Approach*, discussing clinical trial evidence from MAXIMISE for PsA, and nail and scalp data.

 Dermatology 2020: A virtual reality

-In this virtual meeting series, a number of key opinion leaders gathered to discuss hot topics in dermatology, including the latest data in psoriasis.
+In this virtual meeting series, a number of key experts gathered to discuss hot topics in dermatology, including the latest data in psoriasis.
 Hear from Dr Amy Foulkes on why you should watch more.

 “Watch out for the latest real world evidence data from the BADBIR group, data from the EXCEED head-to-head trial, the updated BAD guidelines for 2020…”

-BAD, British association of dermatology; BADBIR, British Association of Dermatologists Biologics and Immunomodulators Register; DMARD, disease-modifying anti-rheumatic drug; NSAID, non-steroidal anti-inflammatory drug; MTX, methotrexate.
+BAD, British Association of Dermatologists; BADBIR, British Association of Dermatologists Biologics and Immunomodulators Register; CRP, C-reactive protein; DMARD, disease-modifying anti-rheumatic drug; GP, general practitioner; MRI, magnetic resonance imaging; MTX, methotrexate; NIHR, National Institute for Health Research; NSAID, non-steroidal anti-inflammatory drug; PsA, psoriatic arthritis.